jcbnlsn/KioskModePlugin/Readme.md

 Not all combinations of options are valid.
 Read more here: https://developer.apple.com/library/content/technotes/KioskMode/Introduction/Introduction.html

+###**Gotchas**
+Kiosk Mode doesn't allow you to disable the quit application shortcut (CMD+Q).

+To prevent users from quitting kiosk mode you can reassign the quit command to some obscure shortcut eg. CMD+ALT+SHIFT+B+S Read how to here: https://www.quora.com/How-do-I-disable-Command-q-in-OS-X

 ###**Project Settings**
 To use this plugin, add an entry into the plugins table of build.settings.
 When added, the build server will integrate the plugin during the build phase.